Divorce Court: Format

 The fourth installment and current edition of Divorce Court which premiered in the fall of 1999 has a very different setup from its predecessor editions.
-Real couples–who had previously filed for divorce–argue their cases before the court; one case presented for each episode.
+Real couples–who had previously filed for divorce–argue their cases before the court, with one case presented in each episode.
 After both sides present their arguments, the judge rules in favor of one side.
 The judge's decision includes finding in favor of one of the litigants (or, more often than not, declaring a joint decree) and resolving issues such as alimony and asset division.
 The judge's decisions are legally binding.
 As such, the modern version of Divorce Court is essentially a form of binding-arbitration in the manner of many modern day courtroom programs.
 In some instances, the judge may withhold a decision to give the couple ample time to consider a reconciliation.
 Occasionally, the show revisits a case from a past episode where time to explore reconciliation was offered in order to determine if the delay either remedied or worsened the marriage.
 Social media segments involving viewer reactions and polls have also been incorporated this installment of the series.